meliber/meliber.github.io/source/_posts/Calculating-Geometric-Offsets-Based-on-Target-Area-in-GIS.md

 ## Python Implementation

-Below is a robust Python function suitable for integration into GIS software.
-It features an `epsilon` parameter to safeguard against floating-point precision errors during parallel line detection and area boundary checks.
+Below is a simply python function to do such calculation.

 ```python
 import math